 - Divide the dough into about 12-14 pieces and shape them into balls.
 Place the balls on a baking sheet lined with parchment paper.

-- Brush the balls with a mix of 2 tbsp almond milk and 1 tbsp sugar.
+- Brush the balls with a mix of 2 tablespoon almond milk and 1 tablespoon sugar.
 Let them rise again for about 1 hour.